jeremyleung521/westpa-test-systems/basic_nacl_custom/README.md

-# Tutorial 3.1: Creating "binless" resampling schemes: Na+/Cl- association simulations
+# Tutorial 5.5: Creating "binless" resampling schemes: Na+/Cl- association simulations
-This tutorial is meant to introduce advanced techniques when using WESTPA software for running Weighted Ensemble (WE) simulations.

-## Tutorial files

-All files necessary for completing the tutorial can be found in this directory.
-Additional software needs to be installed to complete the tutorial.

-## Full tutorial

-Find the full tutorial in the LiveComs journal article on best practices for Weighted Ensemble simulations.
-(Link to be added)
+This folder contains the same basic NaCl tutorial from Tutorial 5.5.

+The custom distance scheme is enabled in this version such that segments are organized pair-wise based on similarity and merged based on that hierarchy, as indicated in sort.py.
+You will have to use the `custom_order_resampler` branch from https://github.com/jeremyleung/westpa to use sort.py.
+The lack of "80" in the name indicate that the gamma_ln collision frequency is set to 5 ps^{-1}, a value used when there is explicit water modeled.

 ## Authors